Ōarai: Ōarai Girls' Academy (Anglerfish Team, Duck Team and Hippo Team, Rabbit Team and Turtle Team)

 The newest group to join Oarai's Sensha-do team for the Winter Cup, commandeering the Mark IV tank.
 First introduced in das Finale, they hang out at the bottom of Oarai's school carrier at a place called "the Donzoku Bar".
 They have been convinced by Momo, who used her powers as a Student Council member to prevent their expulsion, to join the Sensha-do team so that Momo can graduate, after being held up by failing grades (or so they think.)

 - Break Out the Museum Piece: The Mk.
-IV is basically a World War I tank.
+IV is a World War I tank.
+It was obsolete a decade before World War II even started.

 - Delinquents: They do not accept the authority of the Student Council and prefer to rule their own territory in the lower decks of the school-ship.